kragen/derctuo/6-trit-variac.md

-of varying only the secondary windings: it never uses less than 11% of the primary windings nor less than 18% of the secondary windings, so the transformer never needs to be more than about six times bigger than the minimal 50Hz transformer for whatever you're doing at the moment.
-By contrast, with windings of 1V, 3V, 9V, and 27V, the balanced ternary approach is using 2.5% of its secondary windings when it's outputting 1V.
+of varying only the secondary windings: it never uses less than 11% of the primary windings nor less than 18% of the secondary windings, so the transformer never needs to be more than about six times bigger than the minimal 50Hz transformer for whatever you’re doing at the moment.
+By contrast, with windings of 1V, 3V, 9V, and 27V, the balanced ternary approach is using 2.5% of its secondary windings when it’s outputting 1V.
 Normally the primary and secondary windings need to be about the same size because their cross-sectional areas per turn vary in nearly exact proportion to their numbers of turns, so at 1 V it can only carry 1/40 of its maximum power.

-What's the actual turns ratio n?
-If our input is 240VAC, it's about 26.67: say, 133 turns, 53 turns, and 293 turns in the three segments of the primary, if the secondary is actually wired with 2 turns, 5 turns, and 4 turns.
-If you're winding the transformers by hand, using an additional stepdown transformer (or two!) would be a great idea, just so you don't have to thread a wire through your transformer core over 900 times.
+What’s the actual turns ratio n?
+If our input is 240VAC, it’s about 26.67: say, 133 turns, 53 turns, and 293 turns in the three segments of the primary, if the secondary is actually wired with 2 turns, 5 turns, and 4 turns.
+If you’re winding the transformers by hand, using an additional stepdown transformer (or two!) would be a great idea, just so you don’t have to thread a wire through your transformer core over 900 times.
 This, though, suggests a return to the approach of the previous section, wherein each winding gives you an opportunity to reconfigure.